 The ISO Speed technology can be found in the Trek Domane.

-This VCLS seatpost in the Canyon Endurace uses a split shaft design to create a seat post that Canyon says allows for up to 20mm of movement that allows to absorb road shock.
+This VCLS seatpost in the Canyon Endurace uses a split shaft design to create a seat post that Canyon says allows for up to 20mm of movement that absorbs road shocks.

 4. Wider Tires

 Road bike wheelsets and bike have a significant impact on ride and comfort.
 The more shock-absorbing rubber between you and the road, the more comfortable the ride.

 With that in mind, endurance bikes typically have the frame clearance for wider rims that can accommodate tires up to anywhere between 32mm to 38mm.
 A wider tire needs a lower tire pressure, hence more comfort